 Click on a tab title above to jump directly to that section of the manual.

 The Details tab displays specific attributes about the specific part.
 Originally, these details come from the item master but may be modified specifically on this line.
 For example, a design might have 3 of the same items each positioned in a different room.
-Each of the three instances can be modified to have different prices or other options simply by changing the details on a specific popup window.
+A user with the correct permissions can modify each of the three instances to have different prices or other options simply by changing the details on a specific popup window.
 With the correct permissions, users can view and change the following details:

 - Image – the thumbnail image of the item printed on the proposal